KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 ### Conferences

-Attending conferences may be an essential component of a team members professional development.
+Attending conferences may be an essential component of a team member's professional development.
 Depending on the location, national conferences can be expensive to attend.
 All team members can expect Dr.
-Benjamin to find resources to attend one national conference every two years.
-These may include leveraging university or departmental resources.
+Benjamin to seek funding for them to attend one national conference every two years.
+This may include leveraging university or departmental resources.
 Therefore, it is important that team members identify conferences at their annual performance review to plan accordingly.
 Dr.
-Benjamin encourages attending local conferences annual as part of scientific communication training.
+Benjamin encourages attending local conferences annually as part of scientific communication training.

 1. Local

     1. Chicago’s Premier Undergraduate Research Symposium (April)
-    2. Undergraudate Research & Arts Expo (May)
+    2. Undergraduate Research & Arts Expo (May)
     3. Annual Lewis Landsberg Research Day (September)
     4. Simpson Querrey Institute for Epigenetics Symposium (October)